 We frequently get the question of how to make InstaMorph stay moldable for longer.
 One simple method is to heat up the InstaMorph a bit high than the recommended activation temperature.
 With the higher temperature, the plastic will stay above the temperature needed to stay moldable for an increased period of time.
 This does increase the overall temperature of the material though, which increases the risk of a heat related injury (see warnings below).

 We’d like to think that if you’re smart enough to realize the amazing possibilities of moldable plastic, we wouldn’t have to tell you this, but we’ll do it anyways…

 - Burns suck.
 Be careful when heating water or using your stove or heat gun to heat up InstaMorph.
 Heating InstaMorph above 150 degrees F increases the likelihood of heat related injuries.

 - Small pellets of InstaMorph could be a choking hazard.
 Please supervise small children when using InstaMorph.

 - InstaMorph can stick to different materials when it’s hot.
 Sometimes you want this, sometimes you don’t.
 It can stick to the following including but not limited to: metal, other plastic, vinyls, fabrics, acrylics (like fake fingernails or plexiglass), and styrofoam.

 - Because of the unique remoldable property of InstaMorph, you should keep your finished pieces away from sources of extreme heat.
 We would hate to see you lose your amazing creation in a tragic space-heater accident.

-- Although its non-toxic, InstaMorph has not been certified “safe for internal use” or “food safe”.
+- Although its non-toxic, InstaMorph has not yet been certified “safe for internal use” or “food contact safe”.